About

 Jade is active as a performer, maker and teacher working at the intersection of movement, interaction, and experience.
 Her practice weaves between various activities but always returns to dance and a deep curiosity about human connection and communication.

 Jade is currently developing her own artistic voice, creating accessible, transformative spaces that explore themes of social connection, wonder, and shared experience.
-Her work invites audiences into interactive performances and informal, welcoming settings—spaces designed to spark curiosity, openness, and new encounters.
+Her work invites audiences into interactive performances and informal settings—spaces designed to spark curiosity, openness, and new encounters.
+Since 2021 she has been immersed in the project Cracking the Shell of Dance—an ongoing exploration into the origins of the motivation to dance.

 Where surprising and playful encounters can reveal us to new understandings.